 Belleville native enlists in Illinois Army National Guard

-SPRINGFIELD - Spc.
-William Newton, of Belleville, Illinois, was sworn into the Illinois Army National Guard Jan.
-12, at the St. Louis Military Entrance Processing Station.
+SPRINGFIELD - Pvt.
+Dylan Whetstone, of Belleville, Illinois, was sworn into the Illinois Army National Guard Nov.
+28, at the St. Louis Military Entrance Processing Station.

-Newton enlisted as a 68W, Healthcare Specialist, and is assigned Company M, Recruit Sustainment Program in Shiloh, Illinois.
+Whetstone enlisted as an 11B, Infantryman, and is assigned to Company M, Recruit Sustainment Program in Shiloh, Illinois.

 Get The Latest News!